seanpowell/docs/source/API_Reference/Reseller_API/customer_management.md

          <td>email</td>
          <td>Yes</td>
          <td>Must be in email format, not more than 100 characters</td>
          <td>This is the new email address we will use for contacting customer.
-Thisupdate takes effect immediately</td>
+This update takes effect immediately</td>
       </tr>
       <tr>
          <td>method</td>